tallence/core-forms/README.md

 # Getting started

-The extension is built for CoreMedia 9.18.07.
-But it is compatible with older CM9-Versions, only two studio-components have to be changed, see [#25](https://github.com/tallence/core-forms/issues/25)
+The extension is built for CoreMedia 9.17.10 but it is compatible with newer CM9-Versions (tested for 9.18.07).

 This repo covers the studio- and the backend-cae part.
 If you are looking for an example implementation for the frontend part (ftl-Templates, css, js) have a look here: [core-forms-frontend](https://github.com/tallence/core-forms-frontend)